 You will see this dialog pop up:

-Fill in a title, your username, and optionally a password for the session.
+Fill in a title and optionally a password for the session.
+(These can be changed at any time later.)
 If you're hosting a long running or recurring session and want a nicer URL, you can add a custom ID alias.
 Typically you should leave this empty, though.

 Next, you must decide where to host the session.
-If you select the built-in option, the server will run on your computer and other users must connect to it directly.
+If you select the this computer option, the server will run on your computer and other users must connect to it directly.
 (It also means that when you quit Drawpile, the session ends.)
-This is best for sessions with just a few users at most.
+This is best for sessions with just a few users at most, and when every participant is on the same local network.
 Using the built-in server means you may need to configure your firewall to allow incoming connections.
 See more below.

 Another option is to host on an external server.
 A public server is hosted here

 drawpile.net in the remote option box.
 See also

 the dedicated server page on how to set up your own dedicated server.

 Click Host to start the session.

 Now, you just need to invite friends to join!
 If you announced the session this is easy: your session will appear in the list in the join dialog.
 Also, take a look at the bottom right corner of the status bar.
 You should see something like Room code: ABCDE there.
 This session can also be joined by entering this code in the join address box.